0xPolygonMiden/miden-base/docs/src/introduction/getting-started.md

 miden-client tx new consume-notes <regular-account-ID-B> <input-note-id> # Consume the note
 ```

 That's it!
-You will now be able to see `950` fungible tokens in the first regular account, and `50` tokens in the remaining regular account:
+You should now be able to see both accounts containing assets coming from the faucet and then transferred from `Account A` to `Account B`.

 ```shell
 miden-client account show <regular-account-ID-B> -v # Show account B's vault assets (50 fungible tokens)